whoatemycookie/gene-expression-qtl/_episodes/02-review-eqtl-study.md

 In this study, Diversity Outbred (DO) mice were fed a high-fat, high-sugar diet as a stressor, sensitizing the mice to develop diabetic traits.
 Body weight and plasma glucose, insulin, and triglyceride measurements were taken biweekly.
+Food intake could be measured since animals were individually housed.
 A glucose tolerance test at 18 weeks of age provided measurement of dynamic glucose and insulin changes at 5, 15, 30, 60 and 120 minutes after glucose administration.
 Area under the curve (AUC) was determined from these time points for both plasma glucose and insulin levels.
 Homeostatic model assessment (HOMA) of insulin resistance (IR) and pancreatic islet function (B) were determined after the glucose tolerance test was given.
 Islet cells were isolated from pancreas, and RNA extracted and libraries constructed from isolated RNA for gene expression measurements.

 Genome scans were performed with the leave-one-chromosome-out (LOCO) method for kinship correction.
 Sex and experimental cohort (DO wave) were used as